szabgab/perlmaven.com/sites/en/pages/memoization-caching-of-return-values.md

 We had to add `no strict 'refs'` to avoid the
 [Can't use string ... as a symbol ref while "strict refs" in use at ...](/symbolic-reference-in-perl) error and we had to add `no warnings 'redefine';` to avoid the `Subroutine main::fibonacci redefined` warning.
-After all we <b>want</b> to redefine the function.
+After all we **want** to redefine the function.

 You might have noticed that instead of having a `state` variable, this time `%cache` was defined with a simple `my` statement.
 This is because `%cache`, just as `$original` are variables that are accessed from inside the anonymous function.
 As long as that function exists there variables will exist and they are going to be private for the anonymous function.
-They are part of the <b>closure</b> we have created here.
+They are part of the **closure** we have created here.

 The result looks good: